-Steak Tacos are the quick, easy, and full-of-flavor dinner idea you need right now.
+Steak Tacos are the quick, easy, and full-of-flavor dinner idea you need right now!
 The steak is simply seasoned with a chili powder spice rub and quickly cooked to your liking.
-An out-of-this-world sour cream sauce comes together in just a few minutes, and all that is left is to do is build a taco and pile it high with you favorite things!
+An out-of-this-world sour cream sauce comes together in just a few minutes, and all that is left is to do is build a taco and pile it high with your favorite things!

 Let's get started!